 Take urgent action to combat climate change and its impacts.

-The 2015 Paris Agreement was signed by 185 nations that pledged to address the threats presented by climate change.
-Many of these countries have committed to specific measures to prevent the worst impacts, but much more must be done to keep global temperature rise well below 2 degrees C, or ideally 1.5 degrees C.
+The 2015 Paris Agreement has been ratified by 186 nations that pledged to address the threats presented by climate change.
+All these countries have committed to specific measures to prevent the worst impacts and to adapt to a changing climate, but much more must be done to keep global temperature rise well below 2 degrees Celsius, or ideally closer to 1.5 degrees Celsius.

 Coffee farmers face a double threat from climate change and dropping prices.
 But a group of Costa Rican farmers are finding solutions and transforming their corner of the industry.

 One new finding from the Global Commission on Adaptation: Investing $1.8 trillion globally in adaptation from 2020 to 2030 could generate $7.1 trillion in total net benefits.

 Sovereign parametric insurance can finance disaster response when extreme weather events like droughts or hurricanes cause emergencies in developing countries.

 WRI President and CEO Dr. Andrew Steer recently joined the IMF Podcast to explore ways fiscal policies can help countries implement climate strategies.
 The big takeaway: Done smartly, rapidly reducing greenhouse gas emissions will actually benefit the economy.